- Three-night minimum

 - Glassed-in viewing room

-- Sleeper sofa in the viewing room and in the living room
+- Sleeper sofa in living room

 - Full kitchen with dishwasher and washer and dryer